Nuclear Power Plant

-- Pressurized water reactor (PWR and VVER).
+- PWE and VVER or pressurized water reactor.
 They use water at high pressure to produce steam to steam generators.
 They have three circuits.
 It is the most used in nuclear power plants.

-- Boiling water reactor (BWR): The second type most common in the world.
+- BWR or boiling water reactor.
+The second type most common in the world.
 The water boils, generating steam directly into the reactor core.
 The steam generated drives directly the turbines.
 They have only two circuits.

-- Pressurized heavy water reactor (PHWR): Uses high pressure heavy water as a neutron moderator and as coolant.
+- PHWR or Pressurized heavy water reactor.
+Uses high pressure heavy water as a neutron moderator and as coolant.

-- Gas reactor (GCR: AGR and Magnox): this reactor type uses graphite as a moderator of neutrons and carbon dioxide in the gaseous state as coolant.
+- GCR, AGR and Magnox or gas-cooled reactor: this reactor type uses graphite as a moderator of neutrons and carbon dioxide in the gaseous state as coolant.

-- Graphite moderated by light water cooled (LGR and RBMK): Models of Russian origin.
+- LGR and RBMK or graphite-moderated reactor.
+Models of Russian origin.
 "Light water" is normal water.

-- Rapid reactor (LBR, or LMFBR): It does not decelerate neutrons from the chain reaction and cools with liquid sodium.
+- LBR, or LMFBR or rapid reactor.
+It does not decelerate neutrons from the chain reaction and cools with liquid sodium.
 They are in prototype and research phase.